Photo Stories

 The World’s Longest War Memorial – Looking Back At The History!

-Back in the days, when Australia was trying to recover from the national trauma of the First World War, it put many of its demobilized soldiers to work on various public projects.
-Of these, the grandest was the creation of the Great Ocean Road, which was initially named as the South Coast Road.
-Nearly 3,000 returned soldiers worked on the Great Ocean Road’s construction for over 13 years (1919-1932), hacking through thick forest and carving their way along the most precarious sea cliffs, and created one of the most spectacular drives in the world.
+When Australia was trying to recover from the national trauma of the First World War, it employed many of its demobilized soldiers on various public projects.
+The grandest of these was the creation of the Great Ocean Road, which was initially named the South Coast Road.

 greatoceanroad

-Scrolling Through Some Of The Postcard Perfect Photographs Of That Day!
+Scrolling Through Some Of The Postcard-Perfect Photographs Of That Day!

 The great ocean road